ashishbhatti/data-science-portfolio/an-introduction-to-statistical-learning/readme.md

 # Introduction to Statistical Learning with Python

-This repository contains my solutions, notes, and teaching resources related to the book "Introduction to Statistical Learning with Python."
+This repository contains my solutions, notes, and teaching resources related to the book "[Introduction to Statistical Learning with Python](https://www.statlearning.com/)".
 The book covers a wide range of topics in machine learning, deep learning, and data science, making it an invaluable resource for both learning and teaching in the field.

 ## About the Book